-Amyloid-β (Aβ) deposition as seen on PET using an Aβ-binding agent is a critical diagnostic biomarker for Alzheimer disease (AD).
-Some reports suggest using white matter (WM) as a reference region for quantification of serial AB PET studies; however, nonspecific WM retention in AB PET in people with dementia or cognitively unimpaired (CU) has been widely reported and is poorly understood.
-Methods: To investigate the suitability of WM as a reference region and the factors affecting WM 11C-Pittsburgh compound B (11C-PiB) uptake variability, we conducted a retrospective study on 2 large datasets: a longitudinal study of participants (n = 577) who were CU, had mild cognitive impairment, or had dementia likely due to AD; and a crosssectional study of single-scan PET imaging in CU subjects (n = 1,349).
-In the longitudinal study, annual changes in WM 11C-PiB uptake were assessed, and in the cross-sectional study, WM 11C-PiB uptake was assessed relative to subject age.
-Results: Overall, we found that WM 11C-PiB uptake showed age-related increases, which varied with the WM regions selected.
-Further, variable annual WM 11C-PiB uptake changes were seen with different gray matter (GM) 11C-PiB baseline uptake levels.
-Conclusion: WM binding increases with age and varies with GM 11C-PiB.
-These correlations should be considered when using WM for normalization in 11C-PiB PET studies.
+Amyloid- β (A β) deposition as seen on positron emission tomography (PET) using an A β binding agent is a critical diagnostic biomarker for Alzheimer's disease (AD).
+Some reports suggest using white matter (WM) as a reference region for quantification of serial Aβ PET studies; however, nonspecific WM retention in Aβ PET in people with dementia or in cognitively unimpaired (CU) has been widely reported and is poorly understood.
+Methods: To investigate the suitability of WM as a reference region and the factors affecting WM 11C-Pittsburgh Compound B (PiB) uptake variability, we conducted a retrospective study on two large data sets: 1) a longitudinal study of participants (n=577) who were CU, had mild cognitive impairment (MCI), or had dementia likely due to AD (ADD); and 2) a crosssectional study of single-scan PET imaging in CU subjects (n=1349).
+In the longitudinal study, annual changes in WM PiB uptake were assessed, and in the cross-sectional study, WM PiB uptake was assessed relative to subject age.
+Results: Overall, we found that WM PiB uptake showed age-related increases which varied with the WM regions selected.
+Further, variable annual WM PiB uptake changes were seen with different GM PiB baseline uptake levels.
+Conclusion: WM binding increases with age and varies with GM PiB.
+These correlations should be considered when using WM for normalization in PiB PET studies.
 The cerebellar crus1+crus2 showed no increase with age and cerebellar GM+WM showed minimal increase, supporting their use as reference regions for cross-sectional studies comparing wide age spans.
 In longitudinal studies, the increase in WM uptake may be minimal in the short-term and thus using WM as a reference region in these studies seems reasonable.
 However, as participants age, the findings may be affected by changes in WM uptake.
-Changes in WM 11C-PiB uptake may relate to disease progression, warranting examination of the causes of WM 11C-PiB uptake.
+Changes in WM PiB uptake may relate to disease progression, warranting examination of the causes of WM PiB uptake.

-Key Words: AD; 11C-PiB; white matter; amyloid-β; PET
+Key Words: AD, 11C-PiB, white matter; amyloid-β, PET